 To apply for the visa for Myanmar as an Australian citizen, applicants must fill in the online Burma eVisa application form which contains basic passport, personal, security and itinerary questions that, generally, do not take longer than 10 to 20 minutes to complete.
 Full name as in passport, nationality, gender, date of birth, contact details, address, intended port of entry and departure from Myanmar, hotel bookings and dates are just a few of the questions to answer on the online application form.

-Children of 7 years old or under that are endorsed on a parent’s passport are allowed to travel through the parent’s visa as long as the parent fills out the designated minor section of the application form on their behalf.
+If you travel to Myanmar with your children you should know that children under 7 years old or under that are endorsed on a parent’s passport are allowed to travel to Myanmar through the parent’s visa as long as the parent fills out the designated minor section of the application form on their behalf.

 After filling in the application form and attaching the required documents, applicants must complete the online visa fee payment.
 Within an hour of completing these steps, applicants will receive an email confirming the beginning of the visa processing.
 A response for the visa for Myanmar for Australian citizens can then be expected within 3 business days on the email address provided on the application form.